-Traditional drawing skills, the latest digital imaging technologies, and sculpted dimensional methods combine for effective visual communication.
+An illustration degree that mixes traditional drawing skills, the latest digital imaging technologies, and sculpted dimensional methods for effective visual communication.

 Students develop natural drawing skills in addition to the technical skills needed to accurately render images.
 Students learn to draw the meaning behind the written word.
 By using their imaginations students can illustrate a political issue in a cartoon or reveal magic and mystery in a children’s book.
 Students develop the sophistication to create an image to accompany an opinion column in a magazine.

 Software Skills: Photoshop, Illustrator, Freehand, After Effects, InDesign, Google Sketchup, Zbrush

 Traditional mediums: acrylics, charcoal, colored pencil, pen & ink, pastels, watercolor.

 Gallery r, RIT’s Metro Showcase and Learning Laboratory for the Arts, in downtown Rochester operated by the School of Art students, solidifies the learning experience by bringing students’ work to the greater Rochester community.